 There are indoor and outdoor seating options, and they allow well-behaved pets at their outdoor tables.

-We had a fabulous time here, and got a little tipsy after all of that running!
+We had a fabulous time here and got a little tipsy after all of that running!
 Candace and Courtney also enjoyed the sparkling wine so much that they each got a bottle to take home.

 We sat outside at a picnic table in their large courtyard; they also have covered outdoor and indoor seating options.
 Unfortunately, I didn’t capture any photos from this place, but I don’t recall it being anything to write home about either.

-Day 7: Travel Day to Head Home
+Travel Day Back Home

 Our Oregon trip was one for the books, and we can’t wait to visit again someday!
-Check back soon to see where we went next, and for more on our other adventures in the U.S., check out these blog posts:

-XOXO Travel A-Broads
+XOXO Sara at Travel A-Broads